 There are still workplace descriptions with defined competencies, responsibilities, skills, abilities, and goals that no longer meet current fluid and networked requirements.
 Since collusion, decisions can be made only within the departments according to the hierarchy levels, - and even collegial communication beyond "range limits" is eyed suspicious.

-The range boundary marked the power and influence, the success of the individual manager and thus his bonus system.
+The range boundary marked the power and influence, the success of each manager, and thus his bonus system.
 An open use of virtual workplaces is usually not "regulated".
-The simple fact that employees can work free from time and place, and in addition to networked, does not occur in this thinking.
+The simple fact that employees can work free from place and time, in addition to networking as partners, does not occur in this way of thinking.
 So many supervisors fall back into the command and control thinking of the last millennium.

 Stuck in old performance thinking

-Headhunters prove that the career as a manager is still measured in terms of leadership and depth of leadership, that is, the number of hierarchically subordinate employees and hierarchy levels.
-What was no longer sensible even with structures that are becoming ever flatter is absolutely superfluous in globally networked project and process structures.
-Forgotten were the "new" evaluation structures of young generations, for whom power, influence and leadership no longer constitute motivation.
+Headhunters show that the career as a manager is still measured by means of leadership and leadership depth, ie the number of hierarchically subordinated employees and hierarchical levels.
+Even with ever-flattened structures, what was already no longer meaningful, is absolutely irrelevant for globally networked project and process structures.
+The "new" assessment structures of young generations, for which power, influence and leadership position are no longer motivated, were forgotten.

-A manager was so far "the more powerful", the larger his additional budget responsibility was.
+A manager was so far "more powerful", the greater his additional budget responsibility.
 Ultimately, his successes alone count in sales and, above all, in profits.
 Whether he achieves this with a partnership-motivating leadership is insignificant.
 Whether he took into account values and ethics, just as little.
-This becomes relevant only when a scandal like VW reveals the weakness of such a performance system and even damages the shareholder value of the company.
+This only becomes relevant when a scandal like VW reveals the weakness of such a performance system and even damages the shareholder value of the company.

 Old success criteria are becoming less important